 Erik Anderson is a personal trainer in Los Angeles and he has been dating Million Dollar Listing Los Angeles agent Tracy Tutor.
-Tutor disclosed in early July that she had a new man in her life during an interview on Watch What Happens Live and has said the relationship intensified during the lockdown restrictions put in place due to the coronavirus pandemic.
+Tutor disclosed in early July 2020 that she had a new man in her life during an interview on Watch What Happens Live and explained the relationship intensified during COVID-19 lockdowns.

 Tutor was previously married to Jason Maltas, with whom she has two daughters.
 Tutor filed for divorce in 2018 after 13 years of marriage.

 1. Anderson Started Created Customized Workouts as a Teenager & Began His Athletic Training Career in New York City

 Anderson grew up in the San Francisco Bay area.
 He graduated from Palo Alto High School in 2013, according to the school’s sports magazine, which published a feature on Anderson in May 2020.